-The performance of the State's private-sector labor market continues to surprise on the upside, but there are significant risks to the forecast.
-All of the risks to the U.S. forecast apply to the State forecast as well, although as the nation's financial capital, both the volume of financial market activity and the volatility in equity markets pose a particularly large degree of uncertainty for New York.
-Under regulatory and other pressures, the pattern of Wall Street bonus payouts has changed dramatically since the 2008-09 financial crisis, with payments now more widely dispersed across the year.
-In addition, taxable payouts can represent both current-year awards and deferred payments from prior year awards.
-Finally, the deferral ratio has also proven to be unstable.
+The performance of the State's private-sector labor market remains robust, but there are significant risks to the forecast.
+All of the risks to the U.S. forecast apply to the State forecast as well, particularly those associated with the U.K.'s vote to exit the European Union, though as the nation's financial capital, both the volume of financial market activity and the volatility in equity markets pose a disproportionately large degree of uncertainty for New York.
+If equity market growth proves to be weaker than anticipated, bonus payouts for the 2016-17 bonus season could be much lower than anticipated.
+Moreover, under the still evolving regulatory environment, the pattern of Wall Street bonus payouts continues to shift, with payments now more widely dispersed throughout the year.
+Taxable payouts can represent both current-year awards and deferred payments from prior years, with the deferral ratio itself proving to be unstable.
 As a result, the uncertainty surrounding bonus projections continues to mount.
-Recent events also have demonstrated how sensitive financial markets can be to shifting expectations surrounding Federal Reserve policy.
-As the central bank moves closer to its first rate hike since June 2006, the resulting financial market gyrations are likely to have a larger impact on the State economy than on the nation as a whole.
-Should financial and real estate markets be weaker than we expect, both bonuses and taxable capital gains realizations could be negatively affected.
+Recent events also have demonstrated how sensitive financial markets can be to shifting expectations surrounding energy prices, Federal Reserve policy, and global growth.
+Financial market gyrations are likely to have a larger impact on the State economy than on the nation as a whole.
+Should financial and real estate markets be either weaker or stronger than DOB expects, both bonuses and taxable capital gains realizations could be correspondingly affected.

-Economic Indicators for New York State (calendar year)
+ECONOMIC INDICATORS FOR NEW YORK STATE (calendar year)

-2011 2012 2013 2014 2015
+2012 2013 2014 2015 2016 1

-Personal Income
+Personal Income 2012 2010 2014

-(\$ billions) 1,013.0 1,059.1 1,070.2 1,110.3 1,156.1
+(\$ billions) \$1,050.4 \$1,055.8 \$1,098.1 \$1,142.5 \$1,193.8

-Percent Change 5.3 4.5 1.1 3.7 4.1
+Percent Change 4.3 0.5 4.0 4.0 4.5

 Nonagricultural Employment

-(thousands) 8,420.0 8,531.5 8,658.3 8,815.5 8,936.7
+(thousands) 8,531.5 8,658.3 8,819.0 8,990.2 9,114.8

-Percent Change 1.2 1.3 1.5 1.8 1.4
+Percent Change 1.3 1.5 1.9 1.9 1.4

-Unemployment Rate (%) 8.3 8.5 7.7 6.3 5.8
+Unemployment Rate (%) 8.5 7.7 6.3 5.3 5.0